TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 # Takeprofit hub

+## Version 2026.6.26.645 (26 June, 2026)
+### Changes
+* Margin and exposure are now calculated using netted positions across all takers, matching MT5 netting behavior and preventing false order rejections.

 ## Version 2026.6.16.813 (16 June, 2026)
 ### Changes
 * Fixed an issue where Risk management menu items (Risk Profiling Panel, MetaTrader servers, and others) did nothing when clicked; the panels now open correctly from the menu.